wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 Next, locate the following line in the `componentWillMount()` method: `microsoftTeams.settings.registerOnSaveHandler()`.
 This method lets you provide the function to execute when the user selects the **Save** button on the configuration page.
 This code should save any settings you need to save and notify Microsoft Teams that the configuration page saved the settings successfully.

-Update this code to save the selected math operation and change the name of the tab:
+Update this code to save the selected math operation and change the name of the tab.

 ```ts
 microsoftTeams.settings.registerOnSaveHandler((saveEvent: microsoftTeams.settings.SaveEvent) => {